prototypefund/reproducible-website/_docs/recording.md

 are mandatory to rebuild the software exactly as distributed.

 All irrelevant information should not be recorded.
-What information is irrelevant depends on what defined to be
+What information is irrelevant depends on what is defined to be
 [part of the build environment]({{ "/docs/perimeter/" | prepend: site.baseurl }}),
 but it likely includes information such as date and time of the build, build system hostname, path, network configuration, CPU type, memory size,